The Learning Center for the Deaf: Community programs

 The Center for Research and Training (CRT) supports culturally and linguistically accessible education for deaf and hard of hearing students by consulting with schools, districts, and states on effective dual language instructional practices in ASL and English.
 CRT develops STEM-specific educational resources in ASL, consults on bilingual K-12 instruction, and administers bilingual assessments for students ages 4–18.
 TLC also includes an interpreting service at Framingham campus that serves different needs within the Metro West and Central Massachusetts areas by providing ASL/English translations.

 The Public School Partnerships is designed for students who are in public schools and use a hearing aids or cochlear implants.

-The Walden Community Services program includes the Children's Behavioral Health Initiative through MassHealth and the Family Support and Stabilization for families working with Department of Children and Families (DCF) Family Networks program.
-TLC’s Parent Infant Program (PIP) is a specialty early intervention provider.
+The Walden Community Services (WCS) program is a community support agency that provides home-based mental health supports to children and families via MassHealth's Children's Behavioral Health Initiative.
+WCS also contracts to provide Family Support and Stabilization for families via the Massachusetts Department of Children and Families (DCF) Family Networks program.
+WCS is staffed by Deaf and signing clinicians, family partners, and therapeutic mentors.
+WCS has offices in Framingham and Springfield, MA.

+TLC's Parent Infant Program (PIP) is a specialty early intervention provider.
 The CTE program prepares deaf and hard of hearing students for employment with a company or as a private contractor.
 The Learning Center's athletic program operates in a regulation-size gymnasium and on spacious playing fields.
 The center partners with Special Olympics and offers Unified Sports.